 The first place we reach out to recruit the best tutors for our company is among our existing tutors.
 We’ve found that our teachers (unsurprisingly) know other great people like themselves and refer them to us.
 Of course a referral bonus doesn’t hurt!

 We also reach out via social media – Twitter, LinkedIn, Facebook, and also via Craigslist, from which we found our first hire in Kansas City, Gina Claypool.

 We then have an initial interview.
 Part of it is perfectly conventional; part of it is more unique.
 First, we sit down with each candidate and discuss GSP and answer questions.
 Next, we have an audition in which the candidates are required to teach us something in which they consider themselves to be experts.
-I still remember my first interview at a firm over a decade ago now.
-One of my colleagues presented “how to talk like a valley girl” complete with etymology and phonetic guides.
 Over the years we’ve been taught how to be a true Wisconsin Cheesehead, how to put up a fence, how to dress for success, and many other varied topics!
 We do this because we love to have fun but also because we want to see how the candidates teach something in an interesting and engaging way.

 After this initial screening, applicants are tested in both the ACT and the SAT.
 Each of our tutors works on both tests with students at all score levels, so we have high score expectations!
 We make some allowance for skill lost through lack of practice (we doubt you have used the formula for volume of a right cylinder at work recently), but we do expect a minimum score to start training and a higher score to successfully complete training.